darrien-c/React-Weather-App/README.md

 ## Description
-This is a simple Progressive React Weather app using OpenWeatherApi
+This is a weather app using OpenWeatherApi

 ## Technologies
   React,